2022 Russian crude oil price cap sanctions: Trade routes

-Since the onset of war, various sanctions and refusal to trade with a pariah nation much of Russia's liquid petroleum products has been re-routed through terminals at the Baltic terminals Port of Ust-Luga and Port of Primorsk, likely the source for transfers off Ceuta.
-There are also the Port of Novorossiysk and Tuapse oil terminal on the Black Sea, likely the source for ship-to-ship transfers in the Greek Bay of Lakonikos.
+Owing to various sanctions imposed since the onset of the war, much of Russia's liquid petroleum products has been re-routed through terminals at the Baltic terminals Port of Ust-Luga and Port of Primorsk, likely the source for transfers off Ceuta.
+Russian oil exports from are expected to rise to 7.1m tonnes in January 2023 with 70% going to India.

+Port of Novorossiysk and Tuapse oil terminal maritime locations on the Black Sea were likely the source for ship-to-ship transfers in the Greek Bay of Lakonikos.
 Another report places the transfers from Aframax-class vessels to VLCCs bound for China off Gibraltar.
+In the east of the country, the Port of Kozmino is the terminus of the Eastern Siberia-Pacific Ocean pipeline; Rosneft, Gazpromneft and Surgutneftegas use it to funnel their product through intermediaries to China.